MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Metrics

 \textbf{2.
 Partial Match Accuracy (PMA)}

 PMA measures the length of the longest contiguous correct prefix in the generated path, starting from the origin.
 Evaluation is conducted at the station level, counting only the continuously matched prefix until the first mismatched station appears (excluding the mismatched station).
 The PMA score is computed as the ratio of the length of this correct prefix to the total length of the reference path.
 This metric is preferred over simply measuring the proportion of correctly repeated stations, as we assume that once an error occurs in the path, subsequent planning steps become invalid and no longer reflect meaningful routing decisions.
+If there are multiple optimal reference paths, the highest PMA score among them is used.

 \textbf{3.
 Difficulty-aware Score (DS)}

 DS explicitly incorporates task difficulty into the evaluation.
 Each sample is assigned a discrete score ranging from 2 to 6 based on the combination of its Map\_difficulty and Query\_difficulty, denoted as Map\_difficulty-Query\_difficulty.
 Specifically, Easy, Medium, and Hard correspond to scores of 1, 2, and 3, respectively, and the final difficulty score is obtained by summing the two values.
 The difficulty score is counted only when EMA equals 1.
 This metric effectively reflects the upper bound of model performance, particularly its capability in handling high-difficulty tasks.